kurron/terraform-aws-archiving-s3/README.md

 The `debug` folder contains files that can be used to test out local changes to the module.
 Edit `backend.cfg` and `plan.tf` to your liking and then run `debug/debug-module.sh` to test your changes.

 ## Usage
 This module, unlike many of my other modules, provides default values for many of the options.
-I decided to this because I felt it was too cumbersome to expect a user to supply 30+ properties.
+I decided to this because I felt it was too cumbersome to expect a user to supply 10+ properties.
 Make sure to examine the `variables.tf` to see the full list of configurable options.
 Look at `debug/plan.tf` for an example of how to call the module.

 # Troubleshooting

+## Name Selection
+The `name` attribute is used to name the bucket and is also applied to the `Name` tag.
+Buckets can only contain lowercase characters and hyphens.
+The module will automatically convert the name to lowercase but you must use hyphens appropriately.

 # Contributing